 Winter Storm Reaches Mid-Atlantic After Killing 5 In The Midwest

-Power outages, cancelled flights and hazardous driving conditions continue to plague the Midwest and East Coast as a winter storm sweeps across the country, dumping more than a foot of snow in some areas and causing least five traffic fatalities.
+Power outages, cancelled flights and hazardous driving conditions continue to plague the Midwest and East Coast as a winter storm sweeps across the country, dumping more than a foot of snow in some areas and causing at least five traffic fatalities.

 The storm traveled from the Rockies to pummel the Midwest on Friday and Saturday, before reaching Washington, D.C., Maryland and Virginia, which has declared a state of emergency.
 Officials are warning of downed trees, power outages and impacts on transportation.

-Note: A previous version of this story misspelled Patrick Mahomes as Patrick Mahone.